The idea behind the purification grave

 The purification grave

-The message of the art project THE PURIFICATION GRAVE - memento mori is: really take some time for yourself, consider that your life is finite.
+The message of the art project THE PURIFICATION GRAVE - memento mori is: take some real time for yourself, consider that your life is finite.
 You are vulnerable and it can be over with your life, your health, your loved ones, at once.
 Why run and hunt like a slave, chasing goals that sometimes only cause more frustration, only more pressure.
 We live, you could almost say, in a kind of burn-out society (Byung-Chul Han).
 Characteristic of this society is that we take no rest.
-We are always in action: in our studies, at work and when we have a quiet moment on social media.
+We are always in action.
+In our studies, at work and when we have a quiet moment on social media.
 There is never a real moment of rest in which we do nothing at all and above all do not have to do anything.

 John Hacking 12 November 2019